boblq/blog-articles/2015-08-22-journey-to-making-money-while-sleeping.md

 ## Dane Maxwell of The Foundation

 One podcast I enjoy listening to is [Smart Passive Income](http://www.smartpassiveincome.com).
 In one of their episodes entitled [Building a Lucrative Business with No Ideas, No Expertise & No Money](http://www.smartpassiveincome.com/no-ideas-no-expertise-no-money-business/), I came across a fellow called Dane Maxwell from The Foundation.
-This fellow apparently says many similar things to The Lean Startup, but it stuck with me.
-I've been doing things mostly right, but with a fundamental difference - I didn't find the customer first.
-Dane Maxwell's formula:
+He says many similar things to The Lean Startup, but his words stuck with me.
+Dane Maxwell's [formula](http://lp.thefoundation.com/patflynn?afmc=pflynn):

-1. Find the customer/s (they must be willing to give, or have already given you money)
-2. Build it
+1. Find and validate the idea
+2. Sketch a solution
+3. Pre-sell the idea
+4. Build the product
+5. Launch

-It is deceivingly simple, yet it makes sense.
+The difference is deceivingly small, yet it makes sense.
 Business people say that you must find your market first.
 I always thought that "finding your market" entailed writing and defining your target market in a business plan, then going out to meet your target market with surveys which they fill up.
 Who wants to do that?
 Certainly not the lazy me.

 ## Jason Cohen of WPEngine